esphome/esphome-docs/components/lvgl.rst

 - **one_checked** (*Optional*, boolean): Allow only one button to be checked at a time (aka. radio buttons).
 Defaults to ``false``.
 - Style options from :ref:`lvgl-styling` for the background of the button matrix, uses the typical background style properties. ``pad_row`` and ``pad_column`` set the space between the buttons.

+**Specific actions:**

+``lvgl.button.update`` :ref:`action <config-action>` updates the button styles and properties specified in the specific options above, similarly to way :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.

 Example: